Logo

 Regulatory Sandbox or Innovation Zones

 No crypto or blockchain sandbox exists.
-Strict rules limit experimentation and testing.
+The regulatory approach leaves little room for experimentation or testing.

 Crypto Adoption in Business

 Despite legal exposure, crypto ownership appears to be widespread.
-Business uptake is minimal: banks and retailers do not accept crypto, and companies are discouraged from blockchain-based payments.
+However, business adoption remains limited: banks and retailers generally do not accept crypto, and companies are discouraged from using blockchain-based payments in ways that could be treated as transactions in digital assets.

 Blockchain Development

-Local development remains modest.
-A few startups show interest, but there are no large, government-backed blockchain projects underway.
+Local development efforts remain limited.
+Some startups show interest, but there are no large, government-backed blockchain initiatives currently underway.

 Notable Challenges and Issues